Thinking about buying?

 When your offer is accepted you will be required to make a 3,000€ non-refundable reservation deposit to take the property off the market.
 We will hold the deposit on your behalf whilst the purchase contract is prepared.
 At this time we will ask you to sign a simple sales agreement with Prime Property Murcia or the collaborating agent/developer.

 Remaining 10% Deposit

 Usually you have 28 days to pay the balance of the non-refundable 10% deposit.
-At this point a purchase contract is signed by both parties with a completion date or a completion “by” date and if a mortgage is required the contract will be subject to mortgage funds from the bank concerned.
+At this point a purchase contract is signed by both parties with a completion date or a completion “by” date.

 The final balance is paid on completion in the notary and by the date agreed within the contract.
 A reputable lawyer will supply you with a breakdown of all your costs and explain how payments need to be made.
 Keys for the property will be handed to you at the notary.